-Optionally, Global Clients can also be provided with alarms-handling capabilities.
+Global Clients are also provided with alarms-handling capabilities.
 This allows the head office or regions to communicate alarms to the Global Client for centralized alarm notification and management.
 Alarms can be routed to Global Clients at specified periods of the day, such as during out-of-hours periods.
 Global Clients have no attached access-control hardware.